Home » Financial Freedom » 20 Borderline Genius Mindset Tricks & Habits for Wealth

 Automate savings and investments

-Image Credit: Pada Smith from Getty Images.
+Image Credit: Pada smith from Getty Images.

 Setting up auto-pay for savings takes out the guesswork.
 You won’t forget or make excuses.
 Schedule an automatic saving or investment transfer as soon as you are paid.